The environments in which NGOs operate are fundamentally changing.

 The framing of ICVA’s response on not just the technical but also the cultural, root causes and political dimensions contributes to solutions-orientated reflections.
 ICVA is a critical and constructive voice of the new polices and their impact on resourcing and capacity building of smaller organisations.
 Our two publications “The Long Run to Protection Against Sexual Exploitation and Abuse” which shares the experiences of ICVA members on PSEA, and our discussion paper on “Humanitarian Ombudsperson” also contribute to the debates.

 ICVA also signed up to the “Disclosure of Misconduct Scheme”.
 This inter-agency scheme, led by the Steering Committee on Humanitarian Response (SCHR), establishes a minimum standard for humanitarian, development and other civil society organisations to share information as part of their recruitment process about people who have been found to have committed sexual harassment, sexual abuse or sexual exploitation during employment.
+Documents related to this scheme can be found here.
 Contributing to this scheme is part of our commitment to prevent and address abuse in the humanitarian sector.

-Key platforms for ICVA’s member to engage will be issues specific working groups (the Nexus and PSEA), and the regional working groups.
+Key platforms for ICVA members to engage will be issues specific working groups (the Nexus and PSEA), and the regional working groups.